 Incorporate a smoothie.

-Smoothies are a great way to get in any fruits you may not get in otherwise throughout the day.
-It also makes for a refreshing and rejuvenating start to the day.
+Smoothies are a great way to get in any fruits you may not have time for otherwise throughout the day.
+It also makes for a refreshing and rejuvenating start to your morning.

 "Use fiber-rich fruits like berry blends and include ground flax or chia seeds for added nutrients and fiber," Bruning suggests.
-"Similar to juice and supplement drinks, smoothies can give you the one-two punch of fiber and the liquid it needs to be effective."
+"Smoothies can give you the one-two punch of fiber and the liquid it needs to help you maintain a healthy gut."

 Another research example of how fiber can impact your gut in a positive way is from a study published in Microbial Ecology.
 This study found that increasing your fiber was linked to greater diversity in your microbiome and gut health, even after only two weeks.